 This manual business process creates the following issues, and failure to meet service level agreements (SLAs) with customers and partners may incur costly financial penalties and erode end-user satisfaction:

-Workload Automation provides an integration platform for all job scheduling needs.
+Tidal Automation provides an integration platform for all job scheduling needs.
 When batch jobs finish, users can automatically transfer files as part of a larger business process.
 In addition, when files arrive, they can trigger one or more jobs to process the data transferred.
 Users can now eliminate the manual steps and scripting that undermine service levels and inflate the costs of managing IT.
-And Workload Automation makes it easy to accomplish these objectives by using the same interface to manage FTP jobs and dependencies that it uses for all jobs and dependencies.
+And Tidal Automation makes it easy to accomplish these objectives by using the same interface to manage FTP jobs and dependencies that it uses for all jobs and dependencies.

 Tidal’s enterprise-wide automation platform transcends the inherent limitations associated with standalone point products or native cloud schedulers.
 We can automate and orchestrate cross-application workloads and enterprise-wide business processes that traverse multiple clouds and hybrid environments – all from a single-pane-of-glass view.